 Kebede, 30, was one of the first journalists to be jailed for independent reporting on Ethiopia's 2005 election violence.
 And he was among the last to be released under a presidential pardon nearly two years later.
 Unlike many of his colleagues

 who went into exile, Kebede chose to stay in Ethiopia after he walked free from Addis Ababa's Kality Prison, where he had been crammed into a communal cell with 350 political prisoners.
-The government rebuffed Kebede's attempts to get a publishing
+The government rebuffed Kebede's attempts to get a

-journalist, whatsoever would be a governing regime in Ethiopia, I will never hesitate from writing issues criticizing it for the betterment of the
+opposition.
+As a journalist, whatsoever would be a governing regime in Ethiopia, I will never hesitate from writing issues criticizing it for the betterment of the

 Nadira Isayeva, Russia

 Isayeva, 31, has incurred the wrath of security services in Russia's volatile North Caucasus for her relentless reporting on their handling of violence and militant Islam in the region.
-As editor-in-chief of the independent weekly Chernovik (Rough
+As editor-in-chief of the independent weekly Chernovik

-Draft) in the southern republic of Dagestan, she has criticized as counter-productive the heavy-handed tactics of state agencies charged with fighting terrorism.
+(Rough Draft) in the southern republic of Dagestan, she has criticized as counter-productive the heavy-handed tactics of state agencies charged with fighting terrorism.
 In 2008, authorities brought a criminal case against her under anti-extremist

 legislation after she published an interview with a former guerrilla leader, who accused local authorities of corruption and of being in thrall to the Kremlin.
 Isayeva sees the case as retaliation for Chernovik's work.
 If convicted, she faces up